forsythetony/wikiTest/Cleaning-a-Mac-Keyboard.md

    [[http://i.imgur.com/WkvsoqE.gif|align=center]]

 ### 5. To reassemble, place piece #2 back into keyboard.
-The the number should be on top and on the left as shown.
+Use the number as a guide to orient as shown below.

    [[http://i.imgur.com/SgfQc1t.jpg|align=center]]